hsleonis/rag_langchain_gradio/README.md

    - Easily extendable to display source urls.

 9. **Smart Search Inside PDFs:**
-   - The app includes an informative user prompt, encouraging users to search inside PDFs, suggesting its capability to handle PDF documents.
+   - The app includes an informative user prompt, encouraging users to search inside `PDF`s, suggesting its capability to handle PDF documents.

 Overall, this application amalgamates cutting-edge technologies to create an intelligent Q&A system, making it a valuable tool for tasks that require natural language understanding and efficient document retrieval.